 Some cytokines have both pro inflammatory and anti-inflammatory actions in different circumstances and regions.
 As an example fractalkine is pro inflammatory in the spinal dorsal horn causing pain; it is anti inflammatory in the cortex in the context of Parkinson’s.

 Because of these complex effects, it is possible that many drugs currently used operate in these inflammatory pathways, as opposed to currently accepted mechanisms.
-For example, COX inhibitors, antipsychotics, epilepsy drugs and cannabinoids all reduce neuro inflammation.
+For example, COX inhibitors, antipsychotics, epilepsy drugs and cannabinoids such as these CBD products provided by CBD Nationwide and other CBD companies, all reduce neuroinflammation.

 Neuroplasticity and Inflammation